zachstronaut/CanvasCapture/README.md

 # CanvasCapture

 An HTML5 Canvas screen capture tool written in JavaScript.
 Record animations from HTML5 Canvas in realtime.
 Create videos of HTML5 video games and demos.
+Here is an example of the [captured video being played back](http://www.zachstronaut.com/lab/proto-strip/proto-strip.html).

 ## Example Usage